Table of Contents

 Why Most Golfers Grip the Club Badly

-- To change the grip requires patience until the alteration has an affect on the swing.
-It needs commitment to persevere with the change while the body adapts.
+- Changing the grip requires patience until the alteration has an effect on the swing.
+It needs the commitment to persevere with the change while the body adapts.